 It is paramount that those professionals and volunteers supporting families, have understanding of the special needs of the families, especially during the early days.

-KnifeCrimes.Org during 2010 have dates set for the launch of a series of 'One-Day' Workshops to take place in the Historical Town of Colchester, the Oldest Recorded Town in Britain.
-The Training Centre can be located within 2 minutes walk from the Colchester Castle in the Centre of the Town itself, within a short Bus ride from the main line Railway Station:
+KnifeCrimes.Org during 2011 have dates set for the launch of a series of 'One-Day' Workshops to take place in the Historical Town of Colchester, the Oldest Recorded Town in Britain.
+The Training Centre can be located within a few minutes walk from the Colchester Castle in the Centre of the Town itself.
+We are located within a short Bus ride from Colchester Railway Station or a 2 minute walk from Colchester Town Railway Station :

-Office & Training Centre, Winsley's House, High Street, Colchester, CO1 1UG
+Head Office & Training Centre, John Russell House, George Wiliams Way, Colchester, CO1 2JS

 TRAINING OVERVIEW...The day will provide participants with an opportunity to understand the issues surrounding supporting suddenly bereaved Parents, Siblings and extended family members.
 It will also focus on the immediate and long term needs of the family as well as the needs of children when a Parent or carer has been killed.